Rainbow (company): History

+In August 2017 following the success of its teen series Maggie & Bianca Fashion Friends, Rainbow strenghened its live-action and animation production & distribution operations by acquiring a majority stake in entertainment company Gruppo Iven S.p.A. and its production subsidiaries including production arm Colorado Film, recording unit San Isidro Edizioni Musicali and film production/distributor Gavila, the buyout of a majority stake in Gruppo Iven had increased Rainbow's live-action production operations as the latter grouo became a subsidiairy and would ultize Rainbow's internarional reach while Gruppo Iven's chairmen Maurizio Totti continued to lead the group under Rainbow.

 In April 2018, Straffi and Viacom listed the company on the Italian stock exchange.
 The listing followed years of consideration regarding which country's stock market to enter (the United States or Italy).
 According to Straffi, this presented "a real dilemma" as Viacom was already listed on an American stock exchange, but Rainbow performed best in European countries.
 Straffi and Viacom withdrew Rainbow from the stock market in May 2018, citing a lack of suitable market conditions.

 After almost 12 years of co-ownership, Paramount sold its stake back to Straffi in January 2023.
 While Nickelodeon will continue to be a broadcast partner for the studio, the purchase allows Straffi full control of Rainbow's new projects.

+In December 2025, the company celebrated its 30th anniversary.
+Rainbow also expanded its publishing portfolio with the acquisition of the successful children's book franchise Geronimo Stilton, alongside its spin-off series Tea Sisters, from its creators Elisabetta Dami and Pietro Marietti.
+Rainbow had previously handled licensing for Geronimo Stilton and Tea Sisters globally.

+In March 2026, Rainbow entered the SVOD platforms by establishing it's new premium SVOD channel on Prime Video Channels entitled Winx Club & Friends that brings Rainbow's Winx Club franchise & Rainbow's programming on one streaming premium channel as it became available in Italy, the UK, Finland and Sweden, while the new SVOD channel would bring new episodes alongside bringing films & series on the SVOD platform.